 When you first contact A&M Remodeling, Inc. we will schedule a meeting at your house at a time that is convenient to you, preferably during the day (some evenings are available).
-You should allow 1 to 2 hours for this initial meeting and it is important that all people that will be involved in the decision making process are present.
-At this meeting we will discuss your ideas and if you already have plans, go over them and the project site.
+You should allow 1 to 2 hours for this initial meeting and it is important that all people that will be involved in the decision-making process are present.
+At this meeting, we will discuss your ideas and if you already have plans, go over them and the project site.
 We will also discuss the dreaded question of budget.
-Although many people may hesitate discussing their budget with a contractor, this is an important step to make sure your ideas are feasible.
+Although many people may hesitate to discuss their budget with a contractor, this is an important step to make sure your ideas are feasible.

 At this point all plans are finalized, the quote is completed, and the construction contract has been signed.
 Now is the time to plan for the project to actually begin.
 A small project might involve something as minor as installing a plastic barrier between the existing space and the new space.
 A larger project might involve hiring a moving company and emptying the entire contents of the home, then relocating to temporary housing.
 You will need to determine how much construction activity you can handle and whether or not you can live with subcontractors coming and going from your house for as long as 6 months.
 More details about preparing for construction will be discussed based on your specific situation.